datastaxdevs/workshop-ai-as-api/README.md

 ## Homework detailed instructions

-We want a new GET endpoint in the API that takes no arguments and returns a description of how the neural net of the spam classifier model is structured.
+You are asked to add a new GET endpoint in the API that takes no arguments and returns a description of how the neural net of the spam classifier model is structured.

-Luckily for us, the `tensorflow/keras` model (that gets loaded from disk within the `AIModel` class at startup) already has a `to_json()` method that returns a long JSON string similar to:
+Luckily for you, the `tensorflow/keras` model (that gets loaded from disk within the `AIModel` class at startup) already has a `to_json()` method that returns a long JSON string similar to: